D. R. Kolata and C. K. Nimz, editors

 • the threats from its geological hazards; and

 • the application of geological information to societal issues.

-Preview the book Companion map: Bedrock Geology Map
+Companion map: Bedrock Geology Map

 Limited quantities of this comprehensive reference are available while they last.
 The volume is out of print.
 The guide is a valuable asset for both professional paleontologists and amateur collectors because the well-preserved fossils from the Mazon Creek area of northeastern Illinois provide the most complete known record of late Paleozoic life.
 The volume is a systematic account of the area’s diverse animal fossils, especially marine and freshwater fauna.
 Discussed are the area’s coal mining fossil collecting, the geologic and environmental setting, and fossil distribution.
 Individual chapters provide detailed information about the fossil groups represented at Mazon Creek.

 PRAIRIE RESEARCH INSTITUTE

 © 2018 University of Illinois Board of Trustees.
 All rights reserved.